Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Galaxies in DESI DR1

 \subsection{Hercules}

-Three out of 6 candidate members from \citetalias{Battaglia22} are confirmed to be members.
-Two of them are also candidates from \citetalias{Pace22}.
-The three remaining stars from \citetalias{Battaglia22} have RVs that are $\sim12$, $\sim16$, and $\sim30$ times $\sigma_{\rm{RV}}$, making them extremely unlikely to be members.
+Three candidate members from \citetalias{Battaglia22} are confirmed to be members.
+Two of them are also present in \citetalias{Pace22}. \citet{Longeard23} identified 3 new members using the AAOmega spectrograph.
+None of these stars are present in \citetalias{Battaglia22}, \citetalias{Pace22}, nor in DESI DR1.